farlee2121/DevEssentialsBlog/_drafts/2020-11-20-PADL-Architecture.md

 ### Clean Architecture

-Clean Architecture layers based on relevance to the domain.
+Clean Architecture layers are based on relevance to the domain.
 The most stable business abstractions are the foundation, then uses cases, then adapters, and finally external "mechanisms".
 This ordering emphasizes callers owning their abstractions so that the system moves to the convenience of the more fundamental business rules.

 At its heart, clean architecture is about Port and Adapter-style plugin architecture.
 Each service owns it's own ports for extension and others adapt to fit those ports.
 This keeps services self-contained and composable.